Skip to main content

 Enable the Connection

-Make sure Civic Nexus is enabled in Cursor’s MCP settings.
+Make sure Civic is enabled in Cursor’s MCP settings.
 If you don’t see it, try disabling and re-enabling it.

 4